Jawebdata/music-store-management/README.md

-# music-store-management
-A complete database project for managing a music store — including customer orders, inventory tracking, and sales analytics using SQL and relational database principles.
-# 🎵 Music Store Management System

 # 🎵 Music Store Management System

 This is a DBMS project where we have built a complete music store system using SQL.